 Your work is an amazing combination of many tattoo styles: graphics, geometry, fine line, black & gray and many others.
 How would you describe the style you work in?

 - There are many genres of tattoos, but I am not limited to any particular genre.
 Of course, I am working mainly on black & gray and cover-ups, but lately, I have been working on various geometric styles.
 A lot of people say it's important as an artist to have your own specific style.
 But for me, dividing the genre feels like drawing a limit line when getting a tattoo.
-More importantly, if you look at the tattoo in a big framed picture and mix and express the style and feeling that I can embody regardless of genre, I think that is what I can call my own style.
+More importantly, if you look at the tattoo in a big picture frame and mix and express the style and feeling that I can embody regardless of genre, I think that is what I can call my own style.

 And one of the other characteristics of my tattoo work is that I try to engrave the image according to the flow of the texture of the body part, such as muscle flow, according to the part to be tattooed.